jszmajda/blog/essays/_posts/_2016-10-19-building-great-teams.md

 Only visible to you

 [8:46 AM]
-joshsz keeping track - ha, yeah I don’t remember everything!
+jesssz keeping track - ha, yeah I don’t remember everything!
 I try to remember a key point or two about folks - where they live, their families, what key interests they have outside work if I can.
 I ask them about those things in the 1-1, it helps them feel like I care about them (because I do!).
 Mostly I just try to remember it..
 I probably should keep notes!